omnivore-app/omnivore/self-hosting/GUIDE.md

 ## Youtube Transcripts

-Omnivore has the ability to process Youtube Transcripts, using OpenAI to add the necessary grammar, and structure.
+Omnivore has the ability to process YouTube Transcripts, using OpenAI to add the necessary grammar, and structure.

 ### Guide: